 Why study photonic and optical sciences at Macquarie University?

 Why come undertake your higher degree focused in Photonics and Optics at Macquarie University?
 We have smart people, excellent infrastructure and facilities, research that is ranked well-above world standard and a supportive environment focused on building your skills for enquiry and innovation.

 Researchers in Photonics and Optics are all members of one or more Research Centres.
 MQ Photonics Research Centre is a University Research Centre hosted in the Department, and with members from Engineering, Medicine, Chemistry and other areas.
 Photonics is a valuable tool and is widely used in a rich variety of related disciplines.
-The MQ BioFocus Research Centre, Centre in Quantum Science and Technology (QSCITECH) and the Centre for Astronomy, Astrophysics and Astrophotonics are University Research Centres that offer research in cross-disciplinary aspects of optics and photonics.
+The MQ BioFocus Research Centre, Macquarie University Centre for Quantum Engineering (MQCQE) and the Centre for Astronomy, Astrophysics and Astrophotonics are University Research Centres that offer research in cross-disciplinary aspects of optics and photonics.
 There is scope to collaborate with researchers at other universities, through two nationally funded ARC Centres of Excellence which have nodes within the department: the ARC Centre for Ultra-high-bandwidth Devices for Optical Systems, CUDOS, and the ARC Centre for Nanoscale Biophotonics, CNBP.

 The Centre offers a highly nurturing and stimulating environment for early career researchers, with weekly MQ Photonics seminars, shared equipment facilities, and a strong culture of research collaboration between the groups.
 Students take part in our integrated Quark-to-Quasars professional skills development programme, in which targeted workshops are offered to all researchers in the department to develop specific skills or techniques including academic writing and communications, career development, intellectual property and commercialisation, ethics, and writing research proposals.